Fieldnote-AID/Questline/README.md

 ---

 ## Recommended Memory Setup

+Questline works best when the rest of your memory setup stays lean.

 ### Start the scenario with the first trigger already seeded

 Questline works best when the story opening already names or points toward the **first active event**.